Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 It is used by attackers to override the return pointer in the execution stack.
 For example, they can redirect to a malicious code that runs a shell, so they have a remote code execution.

+Buffer Overflow can be avoided by the use of ASLR (Address Space Layout Randomization) in most OSes.
+ASLR is a technique to use random addresses for the stack, library code, heap and program code during execution.
+This makes it much harder for an attacker to guess the address of the next instruction.

 #### SQL injection

 SQL injection is the execution of custom SQL commands by using un-sanitized user input in SQL query.
 It is one of the most common attacks on websites and is part of the OWASP 10.
+SQL injections allows **stacked queries** by ending the intended query and running a new one in the same execution call.

+SQL injections can offer a RCE (Remote Code Execution) if the database server has a way to execute code.
+For example on Microsoft SQL Server, we can stack a `xp_cmdshell` procedure to execute shell commands within SQL Server.

 **Havij** is a tool that can detect SQL injection vulnerabilities of a website.

 **SQLmap** is another penetration tool that detects SQL injections in web applications.
 It can infer the DB version and exploit the SQL injection vulnerabilities to list databases, tables, columns and rows.

 #### Cross-Site scripting (XSS)